The Myth Determining Today's Stock Prices

 Do your homework when it comes to investing your hard earned savings.
-And when you think your homework is finished, double back and check it.
-Then check it again for anything you might have missed.
-For if you are reliant on the financial media narrative as well as the dialog of the so called experts that regularly opine across the global airwaves to tell you what you think you need to know, you will run the risk of knowing something is true when it is in fact patently false.
-Even the policy makers that so many perceive to be both divined and omniscient fall victim to getting the facts wrong.
-And nowhere is this more true today than a flawed myth that was once based on an easy common narrative at the time that has since evolved into unquestioned fact.
+And, when you think your homework is finished, double back and check it.
+Then, check it again for anything you might have missed.
+For if you are reliant on the financial media narrative as well as the dialog of the so-called experts that regularly opine across the global airwaves to tell you what you think you need to know, you will run the risk of knowing something is true when it is in fact patently false.
+Even the policymakers that so many perceive to be both divined and omniscient fall victim to getting the facts wrong.
+And, nowhere is this more true today than a flawed myth that was once based on an easy common narrative at the time that has since evolved into unquestioned fact.
 The problem with this particular “fact” is that it has since become a primary driver of policy decision making for the last several years now.
-And in the end, a disproportionate focus on this fact that is actually myth runs the risk of further compounding a problem that has been spiraling out of control for several years now.
+And, in the end, a disproportionate focus on this fact that is actually myth runs the risk of further compounding a problem that has been spiraling out of control for several years now.

-The So Called ‘Taper Tantrum’
+The So-Called ‘Taper Tantrum’

-So what is this “fact” that in truth is actually nothing more than a “myth”.
+So, what is this “fact” that in truth is actually nothing more than a “myth”.
 It is the ‘taper tantrum’ that took place in 2013 that investors since have come to know so well.

-So what exactly is the ‘taper tantrum’?
+So, what exactly is the ‘taper tantrum’?
 Back in 2013, then Fed Chair Ben Bernanke began publicly mulling the idea of slowing the pace of bond purchases as part of the Fed’s QE3 stimulus program that it had launched just a few months earlier.
 Mr. Bernanke’s first comments on the topic came before Congress on May 22, 2013.
-He then built on these points during a post-FOMC press conference on June 19, 2013 in one again suggesting that the Fed was contemplating a ‘taper’ of their asset purchases later in the year.
+He then built on these points during a post-FOMC press conference on June 19, 2013, in one again suggesting that the Fed was contemplating a ‘taper’ of its asset purchases later in the year.

-So what’s the ‘tantrum’ part?
+So, what’s the ‘tantrum’ part?
 In the aftermath of each announcement from Bernanke, capital markets reacted violently.
 One had to look no further than the beloved S&P 500 Index (SPY) to see the adverse market reaction.

 Let’s recap.
-The stock market that had just broken out above its previous nominal all-time highs from 2007 after six long years and a major crisis subsequently had subsequently gone on a tear where it rose in 18 out of 23 trading days in adding nearly +10% trough to peak on the benchmark index before peaking on May 22 following Bernanke’s Congressional testimony.
+The stock market that had just broken out above its previous nominal all-time highs from 2007 after six long years and a major crisis had subsequently gone on a tear where it rose in 18 out of 23 trading days in adding nearly +10% trough to peak on the benchmark index before peaking on May 22 following Bernanke’s Congressional testimony.
 Thus, the modest -2% pullback that took place over the subsequent month leading up to the Fed’s FOMC meeting on June 19 could have nothing to do with stocks consolidating recent gains, right?

 But then came the now infamous meeting where Bernanke nodded and winked to the audience about possibly, just maybe, scaling back on asset purchases some time at a later date toward the end of the year.
-And stocks subsequently fell by over -5% over the next four trading days.
+And, stocks subsequently fell by over -5% over the next four trading days.
 The S&P 500 Index (IVV) even went so far as to briefly pierce below its still strongly upward sloping 100-day moving average on an intraday basis on June 24.

 Wow.
 In retrospect, I’m wondering how we even managed to survive such trauma of revisiting what were previous all-time highs on the S&P 500 Index (VOO) from just two months ago.
 But somehow, someway, we managed to make it.
-And policy makers have been wringing their hands ever since about the manner in which they withdraw monetary policy support in order to prevent igniting another ‘taper tantrum’.
+And, policymakers have been wringing their hands ever since about the manner in which they withdraw monetary policy support in order to prevent igniting another ‘taper tantrum’.

 But wait a second!
 The ‘taper tantrum’ wasn’t really about the stock market, which in reality is one of the most overinflated-in-perceived-importance sideshows on the planet.
 Instead, it was about the bond market including the sharp rise in Treasury yields at the time.
 This was the real problem that central bankers are so desperately working to avoid this time around.
 But was it really?
 Or have central bankers come to share this common sense of overinflated importance that they have convinced themselves that they caused a problem at the time that in reality had little to nothing to do with them.